 The book "the nature of software development" intents to help people to organize their thoughts about value and find ways to deliver value in software development.
-It's a book of questions, not of answers, says author Ron Jeffries, for readers to discover the natural way to develop software, the simple way, inside themselves.

-When working on projects, it is most of the time necessary to forecast the project delivery time up front.
-Little’s Law can help any team that uses user stories for planning and tracking project execution no matter what development process it uses.
-We use a project buffer to manage the inherent uncertainty associated with planning and executing a fixed-bid project and protect its delivery date.
+Little’s Law helps teams that use user stories for planning and tracking project execution, with a project buffer to manage inherent uncertainty of a fixed-bid project and protect its delivery date.
 4